 The outer face problem is hard since there is no way to determine which face is the "outer" one without a global bird's eye view.
 The outer face and the inner faces are topologically indistinguishable.
-To see this more clearly, imagine the graph is on the surface of a sphere instead of a plane.
-The only way to identify the "outer" face is its size.
+A practical way to identify an "outer" face is from its size.
 This leads to our solution: a discovery message has a max hop count.
 If it reaches its hop limit, a flag is set and it will traverse back to the originator.
 By doing this, every "boundary node" learns a limited amount of spatial neighborhood information on the outer face.
 Obviously, this strategy also leads to a potentially incomplete traversal in any "inner" face that is large.
 The existence of a better strategy is an open question.